hadronized/strongly-typed-thoughts.net/media/blog/async_warmy_prequel.md

 # What about warmy?

-At the time of writing this blog entry – is completely synchronous.
+At the time of writing this blog entry, [warmy] is completely synchronous.
 Consider the following
 example:

 ```